PatrickFis/Azure-Study-Notes/Azure Developer/Azure Message Based Solutions.md

   - Data is available across availability zones if enabled
   - Messages can be retrieved via pull mode
 - Topics are available
-  - Sender send messages to a topic, receivers subscribe to it and each receiver gets a copy of the message
+  - Senders send messages to a topic, receivers subscribe to it and each receiver gets a copy of the message
   - Rules can be created to filter messages
 - Creating a Service Bus Namespace is fairly simple.
   - Give the resource a unique name